-Hurricane Sally strengths to Category 2 expected to cause 'catastrophic and life-threatening flooding"
+Hurricane Sally makes landfall as Category 2, expected to cause 'catastrophic and life-threatening flooding'

 “Historic life-threatening flash flooding due to rainfall is likely through Wednesday' the NHC said